A Ninja's Dance

 Her prayers weren't answered.
 The leader of the three growled more instructions to the two others and began walking through the park, eyes darting around at every hint of movement.

-Bolted, her adrenaline packed body flying from the bench and launching her into the open park and towards the street.
+Bolted.
+Her adrenaline packed body flying from the bench and launching her into the open park towards the street.
 She heard the man behind her yell something, but it was muffled by the 'pop' as the gun went off behind her.
-The bullets connected with her side, cutting through the flesh and sending flashes of dangerously hot pain through her body.
+The bullet connected with her side, cutting through the flesh and sending flashes of dangerously hot pain through her body.

 She just needed to find one person.
 One person out of the millions living in New York.
 Just one person.

-Finally, when her legs were burning and her head was light and dizzy, Judith spotted a young woman leaning on the corner of one of the streets.
-Joy erupted in her gut and Judith cried out, drawing the woman's attention instantly.
-She was too breathless to cry help, and she could faintly feel blood trickling down her side, soaking the hip of her pants, but she hoped it would be enough.
+Finally, when her legs were burning and her head was spinning and dizzy, Judith spotted a young woman leaning on the corner of one of the streets.
+Joy erupted in her gut and she managed to call out, drawing the woman's attention with a strangled yelp.
+She was too breathless to manage any words, and she could faintly feel blood trickling down her side, soaking the hip of her pants, but she hoped it would be enough.

 It wasn't until Judith got within a couple of feet of the woman that she noticed the purple dragon tattoo creeping up her neck from her shirt.
-Then it was too late.

-Judith tried to dodge away from her, but the woman caught her wrist and swung her around, slamming her into the alleyway wall.
-Judith's vision blackened for a second as her head collided with the brick wall and she nearly gagged at the shattering pain that spiralled through her temple.
+Judith tried to dodge away, but the woman caught her wrist and swung her around, slamming her into the alleyway wall with enough force to blacken her vision for a second as her head collided with the brick.
+She gagged at the shattering pain that spiralled through her temple.

 That single second gave Judith enough time to get her bearings and make her legs work again.
 She pushed off from the wall and hurtled down the next alleyway, blood from her forehead dripping into her eyes and blurring her vision.